 Car accidents are perhaps some of the most common sources of all personal injury claims.
 Whenever these accidents result in an injury, the injured party may have the right to seek compensation.

-Passionate and dedicated attorneys can stand up for the rights of people injured in car accidents.
+Our dedicated Port St. Lucie personal injury attorneys can stand up for the rights of people injured in car accidents.
 They could work to get individuals the compensation that they deserve with as little aggravation as possible.
-Contact Port St. Lucie car accident lawyers today.
+Contact Kogan & DiSalvo today to schedule your free consultation.

 Every car accident is someone’s fault.
 This means that one or more driver must take on legal liability for the result.
 However, proving the fault of a driver can be a difficult task.
 Negligence carries a strict legal definition that all plaintiffs must be able to prove if they wish to collect payment.